Charter lists consumer benefits to win merger approval

-June 26 (Reuters) - Charter Communications Inc formally argued for regulatory approval for its Time Warner Cable Inc and Bright House Networks deals, saying consumers would benefit as Internet services would become cheaper and faster.
+(Reuters) - Charter Communications Inc (CHTR.O) formally argued for regulatory approval for its Time Warner Cable Inc TWC.N and Bright House Networks deals, saying consumers would benefit as Internet services would become cheaper and faster.

 In its first official argument in support of the deals, Charter also said the new company would not harm online video services providers as its success would depend on the broadband business rather than on video services.